-Video Chats, Driveway Dances And Dino Parades Buffer Pandemic's Loneliness
+Loneliness Hasn't Increased Despite Pandemic, Research Finds.
+What Helped?

 Dana and Jeanne plan to continue dancing as long as the pandemic lasts.
 And Angelina Sutin and her colleagues have resurveyed their study group.

-They should know within about a month, Sutin says, if the positive effects of all the different social outreach efforts like these — the porch chats, Zoom dinners, dino parades and the like — have persisted in easing loneliness in other parts of the U.S., as well.
+They should know within about a month, Sutin says, if the positive effects of all the different social outreach efforts like these — the porch chats, Zoom dinners, dino parades and the like — have persisted in easing loneliness in other parts of the U.S. as well.